apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**The gulf between winners and losers could mean problems for the S&P 500**
+**New blood test that screens for Alzheimer’s may be a step closer to reality, study suggests**

-You can read more about it [here](https://www.marketwatch.com/story/widening-gulf-between-markets-winners-and-losers-could-create-problems-for-s-p-500-as-it-marches-toward-5-000-analyst-warns-9a4630bd).
+You can read more about it [here](https://www.cnn.com/2024/01/22/health/alzheimers-blood-test-screening-study/index.html).

 ## Requirements
 - Python 3.8